NEW: Your playbook to 10x donor lifetime value

 3. Event sponsorship letter template

-We’re writing to you today on behalf of [YOUR ORGANIZATION].
+We’re writing to you today on behalf of [Your Nonprofit].

-As an organization that provides [PRODUCT/SERVICE], we can see [THEIR ORGANIZATION] becoming a wonderful sponsor for our next event, [EVENT NAME].
+As an organization that provides [product/service], we can see [Business] becoming a wonderful sponsor for our next event, [event name].

-The sponsorship will be primarily financed with donations of any amount from $[DOLLAR AMOUNT] to $[DOLLAR AMOUNT].
-If you choose not to give financial support, we’d love for you to consider donating something else—a service or product to help us put on a great show.
+The sponsorship will be primarily financed with donations of any amount from $[dollar amount] to $[dollar amount].
+If you choose not to give financial support, we’d love for you to consider donating something else, like a service or product to help us put on a great show.

 As an official sponsor of our event, your logo will appear on banners and posters throughout the event space.
 Your sponsorship dollars will help us cover the costs associated with putting on an event of this scale, from renting equipment and materials to securing the event space.